Allcz/EnableMilkyWayGalaxy/README.md

 ## Changelog

+### v1.0.9
+- Reduce errors caused by game updates.

+### v1.0.8
+- Updated to work with game version 0.8.23.9989 or higher.

 ### v1.0.7
-- Updated to work with game version 0.8.23.9808 or higher
+- Updated to work with game version 0.8.23.9808 or higher.

 ### v1.0.6
 - Fixed the milky way server rejecting the data when the total of sails which launch to Dyson sphere is zero.